MattHammond94/CV/README.md

 - Gathered and correlated evidence for completed tests and presented findings to members of DevOps team and other areas of the company.
 - Gained strong skills using Jira, TestRail and Excel
 - I was directly responsible for discovering multiple defects and allowed multiple projects to progress to their successful deadline date.

-## Education

-#### Makers Academy (April 2023 to June 2023)
-- A highly selective, 16 week intensive boot-camp.
-- Learning the core principles required for full stack web development.
-- A curriculum that focus' on OOP, TDD, SOLID and MVC.
-Big on Testing!
-- Learnt about Git workflow - using branches, pull requests and merging to work collaboratively.
-- Became comfortable working collaboratively whether by pair programming or working in teams in a true agile approach(standups, retros & sprint planning.)
-- Learnt Ruby, Ruby on Rails, Javascript, SQL, React, Next.js, Node.js, Express, Sinatra, Rspec, Jest, Cypress, PostgreSQL, MySQL, MongoDB.
-- Regularly attended EQ sessions where I honed my emotional intelligence and communcation skills.
-- Final project: Flock.
-A mobile app built using React Native that helps a group of friends decide on an activity.

-#### Arts University Bournemouth (September 2013 to June 2016)

-- BA (Hons) Animation Production
-- Worked in teams to create industry quality animated short films.
-- Creating animation requires immense attention to detail, rigorous tinkering and close collaboration in order to create a polished and functioning final piece of work.

 ## Hobbies